JPBrabant/learning-git/Cheat sheet.md

 # Commiting

+Commiting is the act of saving a snapshot of your code.
+The process consist of staging your changes and then commiting.
+When you commit, a snapshot of the index is saved.
+The index start as a copy of everything that was saved in a commit, and the index is updated with `add`, `rm` and `mv`.

 `add`
-This command updates the index using the current content found in the working tree, to prepare the content staged for the next commit.
-The "index" holds a snapshot of the content of the working tree, and it is this snapshot that is taken as the contents of the next commit.
+Updates the index using the current content found in the working tree, to prepare the content staged for the next commit.
+The index holds a snapshot of the content of the working tree, and it is this snapshot that is taken as the contents of the next commit.
+Everyting you add will be saved in the object database of git and can be restored.
--`git add <pathspec>`      : Stage a file
+-`git add <pathspec>...`   : Stage a file.
-    - `(-p|--patch)`       : Allow you to stage part of a file (hunk) -`git add`                 : Stage all files in the current directory (new files YES, modifications YES, deletions NO)
+    - `(-p|--patch)`       : Allow you to stage part of a file (hunk).
+-`git add`                 : Stage all files in the current directory (new files YES, modifications YES, deletions NO).
-    - `(-u|--update)`      : Stage all files in the current directory (new files NO,  modifications YES, deletions YES)
+    - `(-u|--update)`      : Stage all files in the current directory (new files NO,  modifications YES, deletions YES).
-    - `(-A|--all)`         : Stage all files in the current directory (new files YES, modifications YES, deletions YES)
+    - `(-A|--all)`         : Stage all files in the current directory (new files YES, modifications YES, deletions YES).
-    - `(-i|--interactive)` : Allow you to choose what files to add from a list
+    - `(-i|--interactive)` : Allow you to choose what files to add from a list.

 `rm`
 Remove files from the index, or from the working tree **AND** the index.
 The next commit will show the file deleted, that tell git to stop tracking the file.
-- `git rm <pathspec>` : Removes the file from the index and deletes it from the working directory
+- `git rm <pathspec>...` : Removes the file from the index and deletes it from the working directory.
-    - `--cached`      : Removes the file from the index but keep it on disk as an untracked file
+    - `--cached`         : Removes the file from the index but keep it on disk as an untracked file.
-    - `(-f|--force)`  : Necessery if the file was never tracked by git (the file will be unrecoverable)
+    - `(-f|--force)`     : Necessery if the file was never tracked by git (the file will be unrecoverable).
-    - `-r`            : To recurse inside a folder
+    - `-r`               : To recurse inside a folder.

-`git mv`

-`git commit`
+`mv`
+- `git mv <source> <destination>` : Move or rename a file or directory.

+`commit`
-Git creates a new commit and moves the branch that HEAD points to, up to it.
-In detached mode, HEAD is moved to point directly to the new commit.
+Create a new commit containing the current contents of the index.
+After commiting, git will check at what branch HEAD is pointing, and move this branch to the new commit.
+In detached HEAD, HEAD is moved itself to point to the new commit.
+Though not required, it's a good idea to begin the commit message with a single short (no more than 50 characters) line summarizing the change, followed by a blank line and then a more thorough description.
-- `-m` or `--message` : Include the message (if omited, the editor will open)
+- `git commit`   : Commit the current state of the index.
+An editor will open to allow you to write a commit message.
-- `-a` or `--all` : Include all change (skip staging), modified or deleted but not new files
-- `--ammend` : Modify the last commit
+    - `--ammend` : Overwrite the last commit with the current state of the index.

 # Branching